 These uses shall be permitted as principal uses permitted.
 However, when such uses abut a residential district, they shall be treated as special land uses subject to approval by the Planning Commission in accordance with the additional requirements of Section 6.1.2.C for special land uses, and subject to the public hearing requirements set forth and regulated in Section 6.2 of this Ordinance and shall provide a noise impact statement.

 4.46 PET BOARDING FACILITIES

-In the I-1 and I-2 districts, pet boarding facilities are permitted, subject to the following conditions:
+In the 1-1 and 1-2 districts, pet boarding and training facilities are permitted, subject to the following conditions: